 Migraine is a debilitating condition, characterized by severe headaches, throbbing and electric-like shocks on the sides of the head, nausea, and sensitivity to light.

 Exposure to harsh substances, like arsenic, has been associated with painful shock-like throbs in the head as well as other life-threatening complications.

 Excessive alcohol consumption can cause irreversible damage to the peripheral nerves, resulting in various neurological symptoms, such as electric shock sensations.

 It is an age-related condition of narrowing of the the spinal canal opening.
 It can affect lower back regions and extend to limbs, head, and neck, producing pain with electric shock feelings.

 Several microorganisms can cause various infections, such as shingles or HIV, which can result in painful electric shocks in all parts of the body.
 There is also a link of Toxoplasmosis gondii infection with several menopause symptoms, including electric shock sensations.2

 Certain diseases, such as celiac disease or lupus, might cause a wide range of symptoms, including pain, tingling, and electric shocks anywhere in the body.

 Epilepsy, multiple sclerosis, Parkinson's disease, and other neurological diseases often produce electric-like shock sensations all over the body.

 Tumors in various body regions might compress the nerves, causing them to misfire and produce sharp electric-like shocks stabs.

-Many women suffering from them undergo numerous tests in efforts to find the underlying cause, often without reaching a definite diagnosis.
-However, although electric shocks cannot always be explained by science, they should be adequately monitored and managed by your doctor to ensure they do not progress into a more serious condition.
+Many women suffering from electric shock sensations undergo numerous tests in efforts to find the underlying cause, often without reaching a definite diagnosis.
+Although electric shocks cannot always be explained by science, they should be adequately monitored and managed by your doctor to ensure they do not progress into a more serious condition.